Entities are the key actors in your text data: the organizations, people, locations, products, and dates mentioned in documents.

 If you choose to Use Basis Training Data you can only train on the default training labels.
 You cannot add new labels for annotation and training.

-The time to train the model when Use Basis Training Data is selected may be a few minutes longer than without the extra training data, The time is determined by the number of annotated documents as well as the language.
+The time to train the model when Use Basis training data is enabled may be a few minutes longer than without the extra training data.
+The time is determined by the number of annotated documents as well as the language.

 If this option is not selected, the model will be trained exclusively on the adjudicated annotation data provided by the Studio.
 This is required when there is at least one label that is not one of the standard REX entities types.